j-chao/devops_workshops/02_pipelines/02_pipelines.md

 b2ca4f7  openshift virtualbox running /Users/<MSID>/devops_workshops
 ```

-Navigate to the Jenkins UI at `https://172.28.33.20:8443/console/` in a web browser on your local machine.
+Navigate to the OpenShift Console at `https://172.28.33.20:8443/console/` in a web browser on your local machine.

 Login to OpenShift as a developer with the following credentials:
 ```sh